emanjavacas/casa-salitre/guia.md

 ### Bathroom

 I've arranged it for hand-soap, shampoo, shower gel and conditioner, which you'll find in the bathroom.
-I'll make my best to ensure that they are always full.
+When serving yourself, please take care of removing the container from the basket, so as to avoid letting the basket fall to the ground.

-There should be two sets of towels below the bathroom sink.
+There should be two sets of towels below the bathroom sink, as well as toilet paper in case it's necessary.

 ### Living room & Kitchen